LuminesenceProject/Luminesence-Website/README.md

 USE:
 Any of the code is free to be used, as long as proper credit is given.
-(All of the games are open source)
+(most of the games are open source)
 And just to prove credit, put a <3 after the given credit.